devins2518/snui/doc/MESSAGE.md

 > `System::Volume(-1.)` becomes `System::Volume(ratio)`

-When you click or scroll on the [slider](), it calculates the ratio the bar takes of the available space, build a new message from the given and the ratio and sends it to the `Controller`.
+When you click or scroll on the [slider](../src/widgets/slider.rs), it calculates the ratio the bar takes of the available space, build a new message from the given one and the ratio and sends it to the `Controller`.

 ### Summary